Reed Gusciora: Early life

-Legislative career
+Political career

-In 1995, Gusciora beat Joseph Constance, a former Mercer County Freeholder and deputy police chief of Trenton Police Department, who received support from the National Rifle Association and campaigned against New Jersey's teachers' union.
-At the time, Republicans outnumbered Democrats 53 to 27 in the New Jersey State Legislature, and Constance received the momentum of the State's shift towards moderate Republicanism under popular Governor Christine Todd Whitman.
-Gusciora's victory maintained New Jersey's 15th Legislative District as a Democratic stronghold.
+In 1995, Gusciora was elected to the New Jersey General Assembly from the 15th legislative district, a Democratic stronghold, over former Mercer County Freeholder and Trenton Police Department deputy chief Joseph Constance, who received support from the National Rifle Association of America and campaigned against the state's teachers union, and Gloria Teti, a Lawrence Township businesswoman.
+He succeeded Joseph Yuhas.

+The legislative redistricting plan adopted following the 2010 United States census moved Gusciora's Princeton residence into the heavily Republican 16th district.
+Gusciora immediately announced that he would put his Princeton home on the market and move to Trenton, a city that he had represented for over 20 years, some 12 mi away.

-Gusciora was the Deputy Majority Leader between 2008 and 2018, and was the Assembly's Assistant Minority Leader from 1998 to 2001.
-He served as Chairman of the Assembly Regulatory Oversight, Federal Relations, and Reform Committee and the Environment and Solid Waste Committee; he was a member of the Assembly Financial Institutions and Insurance and Assembly Labor Committees.
+Gusciora was Assistant Minority Leader from 1998 to 2001 and Deputy Majority Leader between 2008 and 2018.
+He chaired the committees on Regulatory Oversight, Federal Relations, & Reform and Environment & Solid Waste and was a member of the committees on Labor and Financial Institutions & Insurance.

+In 2012, Gusciora gained national attention for his support of a bill to legalize same-sex marriage in New Jersey which was opposed by Governor Chris Christie.
+Gusciora stated, "Governors Lester Maddox and George Wallace would have found allies in Chris Christie over efforts by the Justice Department to end segregation in the South", and "[Christie] would have been happy to have a referendum on civil rights rather than fighting and dying in the streets of the South."
+Christie responded by calling Gusciora "numbnuts".
+The two later amended their differences.

-Gusciora authored the "Paramount Safety" Law that changed the legal standard in child custody cases to protect the health and well-being of the child when abuse has occurred.
-He is the author of a law that streamlines services for people with developmental disabilities through the Department of Health and Human Services and the Department of Education.
-He is also the original prime sponsor of legislation that would allow patients to sue HMOs for malpractice and the "Senior Gold Prescription Discount Act," which expanded the state's prescription drug program for seniors.
+In the Assembly, Gusciora authored the Paramount Safety Law, which changed New Jersey's legal standard in child custody cases to protect the health and well-being of the child when abuse has occurred, and a law to streamline services for people with developmental disabilities through the Department of Health and Human Services and the Department of Education.

-2000-2001 Legislative session
+2000–2001 Legislative session

 Gusciora sponsored 4 pieces of legislation signed into law by Governor Christine Todd Whitman and Governor Donald DiFrancesco: “The Emergency Management Assistance Compact Act,” establishing new procedures for the application for services provided to the developmentally disabled, and appropriating funding to a no-kill animal organization.

 Gusciora served as the co-sponsor of 80 pieces of legislation signed into law including legislation that prohibits leaving an animal unattended under inhumane conditions in a vehicle, enacts the “FamilyCare Health Coverage Act,” creates the Neighborhood Revitalization State Tax Credit Act, and the “Senior Gold Prescription Discount Act.”

-2002-2003 Legislative session
+2002–2003 Legislative session

 Gusciora sponsored 35 pieces of legislation signed into law: Prohibiting firearm possession by persons convicted of serious violent crimes, making changes in the law concerning the cleanup of hazardous substances (environmental remediation), and appropriating millions in funding for local government open space acquisition and park development projects.

 Gusciora co-sponsored 69 pieces of legislation signed into law: Expanding municipal power to address abandoned properties, permitting stem cell research in New Jersey, and prohibiting unsolicited telemarketing sales calls to certain customers.